peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 - Not included task-runner and wheel builder

 <!--
 Goes without saying.
 I don't know any Pythonistas who haven't used this.

-It comes with Python with **NO INSTALLATION** required and is the ONLY official tool.
+Since `ensurepip` module is built-in in Python, so you can use pip as built-in in tool.
+By the way, I'm newcomer Since I started using Python in 2018, I don't know the old days when pip was not built-in.
+Haha...

-Since it is official, `pyproject.toml` based on PEP six-hundred twenty-one is also supported.
+Since it is maintained by PyPA, `pyproject.toml` based on PEP six-hundred twenty-one is also supported.

-Please note that pip is not a packaging tool, just a package installer wraps setuptools.
+Please note that **pip is not a packaging tool, just a package installer** wraps setuptools.

 I'm sure you all know the cons too, it does not wrap virtualenv, does not support file-managed dependency, and does not include task-runner and wheel builder.

-If you want to use a task-runner like npm-task, you should write Makefile...
+If you want to use a task-runner like npm-task, you might write Makefile...
+And if you want to build your wheels, you might use `twine` or `build`, maybe it is lazy.
 -->

 ---